Environments in projects#

 In this section we've learned:

-• How to use conda env create to make a new environment from a YAML-file.
+to make a new environment from a YAML-file. - How to use